Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Experiments on Synthetic Problems

 The results obtained using this naive aggregation scheme are shown in \cref{fig:ablation-wo-regime-probabilities}.
-In this case, the resulting HPI curves become noticeably less stable and exhibit near-discontinuous changes around regime-switching boundaries.
-In particular, for the conditional-activation objective under the overlapping-domain setting (\cref{eq:toy-objective-conditional,eq:toy-domains-overlap}), the importance of $y$ spikes immediately when $y$ becomes active, excessively dominating the HPI and suppressing the importances of $x$ and $c$, which should still contribute to the objective.
-Moreover, although the objective is symmetric between the top region ($\gamma^\prime<0.5$) and the bottom region ($\gamma^\prime>0.5$) across all settings, the naive scheme breaks this symmetry too severely, yielding clearly distorted importance patterns.
+The resulting HPI curves become noticeably less stable, with near-discontinuous jumps at regime-switching boundaries.
+In particular, for the conditional-activation objective under the overlapping-domain setting (\cref{fig:ablation-wo-regime-probabilities-overlap}), the importance of $y$ spikes immediately when $y$ becomes active, excessively dominating the HPI and suppressing $x$ and $c$, which should still contribute to the objective.
+Moreover, although the objective is symmetric between the top ($\gamma^\prime<0.5$) and bottom ($\gamma^\prime>0.5$) region across all settings, the naive scheme breaks this symmetry too severely, yielding clearly distorted importance patterns.

-This instability is largely driven by abrupt scale changes at regime boundaries.
-As shown in the bottom row of \cref{fig:ablation-wo-regime-probabilities}, $\tilde v_{\gamma,\mathrm{within}}^{(d)}$ for $x$ and $y$ exhibit implausible jumps at these boundaries, in sharp contrast to the regime-probability-weighted \methodname (\cf \cref{fig:cped-anova-synthetic-objective-results-unnormalized} in \cref{apx:ablation-study-regime-probabilities}).
-This failure occurs because removing the regime-probability ratios destroys the frequency-aware weighting across regimes, leading to an inappropriate aggregation that cannot properly account for regime prevalence.
+This instability is driven by abrupt scale changes at regime boundaries.
+As shown in the bottom row of \cref{fig:ablation-wo-regime-probabilities}, $\tilde v_{\gamma,\mathrm{within}}^{(d)}$ for $x$ and $y$ exhibit implausible jumps at these boundaries, in contrast to the regime-probability-weighted \methodname (\cf \cref{fig:cped-anova-synthetic-objective-results-unnormalized} in \cref{apx:ablation-study-regime-probabilities}).
+This failure occurs because removing the regime-probability ratios destroys the frequency-aware weighting, leading to an inappropriate aggregation that ignores regime prevalence.